mlabs-haskell/plutip/docs/internals-overview.md

 Contains Plutip configuration options that need to be passed to `withCluster` and other similar functions.
 When using Plutip as a Haskell library users usually construct it directly, when using `local-cluster` executable `PlutipConfig` is constructed from the CLI options.

-The options include
+The options include:
-* override for the `cluster-data` folder location,
+* an override for the `cluster-data` folder location,
 * working directory of the cluster and an option for keeping node-related files after cluster shutdown,
 * [extra configuration](#extraconfig) for setting slot length, epoch size, max tx size and max ex units.